-Developed by J. Welles Wilder Jr. in the late 1970s, the relative strength index (RSI) has since become a cornerstone of technical analysis.
-Its ability to identify overbought and oversold conditions within a market has made it invaluable for traders seeking to capitalize on price momentum.
+Developed by J. Welles Wilder Jr. in the late 1970s, the relative strength index (RSI) has since become “must have” tool in technical analysis.
+Its main advantage is the ability to identify overbought and oversold conditions in a market.
 This article aims to cover various RSI strategies, exploring its entry/exit conditions, and possible optimization approaches.

 Understanding the RSI

-Before delving into strategies, it’s essential to grasp the basics of the relative strength index.
-RSI is a momentum oscillator that measures the speed and change of price movements.
+The relative strength index is a momentum oscillator that measures the speed and change of price movements.
 It oscillates between 0 and 100 and is typically plotted as a line graph beneath the price chart.
 The RSI is calculated using a formula that compares the magnitude of recent gains and losses over a specified period, usually 14 days, though this can be adjusted based on trader preference.

 Interpreting RSI Readings